Charg/ExpiredIPA/README.md

 # ExpiredIPA

 This script sends an email to users whose password is about to expire.
-It provides a link to our IPA instance as well as a GIF showing how to reset your password.
+It provides a link to your IPA instance as well as a GIF showing how to reset your password.
 Additionally, it sends a small report to administrators notifying them whose passwords are expired as well as users that are disabled.

 ## Usage
 The script can be run standalone or by cron.
 When using cron and a virtual environment I had to use the following command: